 What Are the Types of Eyelid Surgeries?

 Sarah Kim, D.O., M.P.H., is an oculoplastic surgeon at Ocala Eye, specializing in eyelid repair and reconstruction.
-The eyelid surgeries she performs, also called blepharoplasties, are divided into two types: cosmetic and functional.
+The eyelid surgeries she performs are divided into two types: cosmetic and functional.

 Cosmetic eyelid surgeries concentrate on rejuvenating your appearance by reducing lines, bags, and other signs of aging.
 These procedures are typically not covered by insurance because they are not correcting a physical health issue.

-Functional eyelid surgeries are medically necessary to improve your health.
-For example, if your eyes aren’t draining properly, tear duct surgery could help them work as they are designed to.
+Functional eyelid surgeries are medically necessary to improve the health of your eye.
+For example, if your eyes are drooping and blocking your vision, functional eyelid surgery can help you see better.